The Funeral Procession

 Pope's Ode - "The Dying Christian to his Soul"

-The text of this very popular funeral piece,usually referred to as "Vital Spark" was not scriptural, but written by Alexander Pope and therefore many Anglican clergy in the 18th century refused to have it sung in church.
-Mourners would therefore sing it at the graveside after the committal or later at the wake.
+The text of this very popular funeral piece, usually referred to as "Vital Spark" was not from the scriptures, but written by Alexander Pope, so that many Anglican clergy in the 18th century refused to have it sung in church.
+Mourners would sing it at the graveside after the committal or later at the wake.

 Vital spark of heavenly flame,